Mojo (comics): Fictional character biography

 Mojo is later demoted by the producers on Mojo World due to low ratings and moved to "Educational Broadcasting".
 He creates an agency named the Yellow Eye to spy on every single mutant alive.
 When Cable sends Domino to spy on this agency, she is captured and brainwashed by Mojo.
 His organization is eventually brought down by the X-Force.

 In the 2016 Howard the Duck run, Mojo is revealed to have used footage of Howard's adventure to create a reality show for the Mojoverse.
 To fill in the gaps on Howard's life, Mojo films footage of a small alien in a duck costume interacting with Lea Thompson performing as Beverly Switzler (referencing the 1986 film adaptation of the character).

-During the "Age of Revelation" storyline, Mojo finds out from Major Domo that some of the shows have been cancelled because of the storyline in question as well as the fact that his Lord of the Flies remake starring the X-Babies has been rejected.
-According to Spiral, Longshot will not return unless his pay is raised.
-In response, Mojo plans a new show as the X-Babies help him and Major Domo plan it.
-They end up creating Longshots, starring the Age of Revelation versions of Hellcat, Bishop, Rhino, Kraven the Hunter, and Wonder Man.
-Mojo is unaware that Longshot and Spiral are in the audience.
-Following the deaths of Bishop, Kraven, and Rhino, Mojo was displeased that a Celestial was inside the abandoned power plant instead of Galactus.
-Major Domo tells him that Galactus' agent turned down the deal.
-This causes Mojo to cave as he has Major Domo contact Spiral to tell her that they will accept Longshot's terms.

 Powers and abilities

 Mojo's multi-legged flying platform is armed with various particle beam weapons.
 It also has a large artificial appendage that can be used as an arm or a slicing weapon and two smaller arms.
 He is strong enough to hold a human off of the ground with one arm easily.
 He has several powers derived from magic, like the projection of magical energy blasts, controlling the minds of others, and inter-dimensional teleportation.
 These magical powers are strengthened by the 'worship of his followers' and hence directly linked to the popularity of his TV programs.
 He cannot be harmed by the touch of Rogue, no matter how long she is in contact with him.

 He is also a master manipulator and schemer, shown in his organization of his slaughter entertainment games.
 He can also call upon vast manpower to assist him in his endeavors and has access to vast technological resources.

 Mojo is also a force of death and corruption, able to generate an anti-life field that makes his touch able to wither plants and age humans outside of his home dimension.
 According to Doctor Strange, his prolonged presence on Earth could cause storms and other natural disasters.